-The Animal and Plant Health Agency (APHA) has confirmed the award of contracts for the supply of a flexible package of veterinary services across two regions covering Wales.
-From 1 April 2015 all new TB testing and other Official Veterinarian (OV) work in Wales will be undertaken by the two regional suppliers, who will be responsible for allocating vets and ensuring testing is carried out to a high standard.
-This will ensure the ongoing quality of testing for animal disease.
+The Animal and Plant Health Agency (APHA) has today confirmed the award of contracts for the supply of a flexible package of veterinary services across five regions covering England to improve our ability to detect animal disease.

+From 1 May 2015 all new TB testing and other Official Veterinarian (OV) work will be undertaken by five regional suppliers, who will be responsible for allocating local vets and ensuring testing is carried out to a high standard.
+This will help to drive up standards and ensure the ongoing quality of testing for animal disease.